Arronk/My-Coding-Journey/Log Round 1.md

 I'm finding my code very WET so i'm stalled a bit trying to refactor it so i'm not doubling up everything that I type.
 Swapping between C and Javascript is a pain, I miss JS so much when coming to C, everything is so long and drawn out to get to an answer.

+## Day 100: 16.07.2018

+### Progress: Finished this round on a high note, finished music and got 100%

+I really enjoyed the tail end of the music pset as I just knew how to tackle all the problems I had to overcome without much issue.
+I kenw when to bring in a switch statement and implemented it flawlessly, I knew when to use ternary operators to store variables in a clean concise manner, I overcame the float issues to ensure the frequency was right and finished as an Int.
+I've never enjoyed listening to the bday jingle as much in my whole life haha.